kavia-common/script-certification-management-system-52-61/certification_service_backend/kavia-docs/ARCHITECTURE.md

 ## Conclusion

 ### Summary
 The service provides an API-driven orchestration layer around Airflow with robust state reconciliation and comprehensive audit logging.
+Configuration is environment-driven, with bearer token auth for mutations, optional HMAC-secured webhooks, and production-safe CORS defaults.
 Its configuration, adapters, and DAG mappings allow it to integrate cleanly into varied environments.